asherbendavid/vaart/README.md

 ## Companion Tools

 - **GPX Location Spoofer** — a separate, minimal testing app (`cvc.dashingdog.locationspoofer`) that plays back a GPX route as mock GPS input, used to test Vaart's speed-limit matching and alert behaviour against repeatable routes/speeds without needing to physically drive them (including deliberately-too-slow stretches that can't safely be tested in real traffic)
+- **GPX Route Player** — a Windows VB.NET/WinForms desktop tool that plays back a GPX file in real time on an OSM/Leaflet map (WebView2), with a moving marker, scrub slider, and filename display in the status bar.
+Used alongside the GPX Location Spoofer to visually follow the simulated route on a PC screen instead of running a second phone with a navigation app

 ---